Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Connect_Wifi.md

-# 1.6 How to Connect a Smart Pi One to Wi-Fi
+# 1.6 How to connect a Smart Pi One to Wi-Fi

 ### Prerequisites:
 1. **Smart Pi One**: Ensure your Smart Pi One is powered on and has a Wi-Fi module or dongle connected.